 Historically, The Home Depot has achieved a high degree of success due to effective process management.
 However, in the early 2000’s, The Home Depot grew lax in the management and control of its primary and support processes.
 This poor adherence to the principles of good process management slowed growth, led to poor results, and created unsatisfied stakeholders.
 However, by 2007 The Home Depot realized that it was losing ground to its competitors.
 Since then, The Home Depot has made huge strides in revamping its primary and support processes to incorporate good process management techniques.
 These changes have contributed to a revitalization in revenue, growth, and profits over the past few years for the firm.

-Recommendations/Conclusion
+Recommendations

 This report concludes that the changes The Home Depot has made over the past few years have been effective in bringing good process management techniques to the company.
 Progress has been made in many areas, especially in the company’s procurement, distribution, training, and administrative processes.
 This report recommends that The Home Depot continue its commitment to continuous improvement by monitoring the changes they have implemented.
 The report also recommends that The Home Depot find some way to spread the principles of effective process management to other processes throughout the company.
 The formation of a ‘continuous improvement team’, consisting of employees that have already implemented changes in their departments, would be a great way to accomplish this recommendation.